List of Family Matters characters: Recurring characters

 Mr. Looney is a janitor at Vanderbilt High School, who is introduced in season six's "The Looney Bin".
 He insists that his last name is supposed to be pronounced "Lou-né" (stating "It's French" each time it comes up).
 He gets along well with Steve Urkel, who is the only character who actually called him "Lou-né", or simply Alfred.
 He enjoys singing, dancing, and theater, and has sung and danced a few times with Urkel for fun.
-He almost got married in "Wedding Bell Blues," but after he was left at the altar by his bride-to-be, he nearly committed suicide by jumping off a bell tower.
-Steve and Carl ultimately stopped him, risking their lives while trying to get him off the bell tower in the process, before Mr. Looney reunited with another old female friend.